Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

     <img src="/images/pages/textures/classicfaithful/1.png" alt="no blending" class="center" loading="lazy">
     <p class="center"><i><b>Picture 1:</b> Picture 1: Example of a border between two colors, with no blending applied.</i></p>
     <br>
-    <li id="anti-aliasing"><b>Antialiasing (AA)</b> is a technique used to smooth the jaggedness of a pixelated border between colors.
+    <li id="antialiasing"><b>Antialiasing (AA)</b> is a technique used to smooth the jaggedness of a pixelated border between colors.
 It uses an additional in-between color to provide a smoother transition.
 You can use this in limited amounts, particularly with the usage of added colors which will be covered more in depth later on.</li>
     <br>
     <img src="/images/pages/textures/classicfaithful/2.png" alt="aliased and antialiased" class="center" loading="lazy">
     <p class="center"><i><b>Picture 2:</b> A line with no antialiasing compared to a line with antialiasing applied to it.</i></p>